novaprotocolio/documentation/white-paper.md

 - Relayer

 ##### FrontEnd

-Nova decentralized exchange is a on chain decentralized exchange that aims at bringing together the ease of decentralized orderbook with the security and privacy features of ethereum protocols.
+Coin holder can send coin to other users and can vote masternode, they can send coin

 Nova frontend is a sdk which supports:

 - Authentication: private key, keystore, mnemonic phrase, metamask, trezor hardware and ledger hardware wallets.
 - Wallet management: deposit and withdraw token, add custom token, list transaction.